amdsyad/amdsyad.github.io/review/oswe.md

 ![oswe](/images/oswe/offsec-awae.png)

-Hi everyone, Today i received that i passed the oswe exam, ok let's jump into the what is my approach and how i tackle the oswe module and lab.
+Hi everyone, Today i received that i passed the oswe exam, ok let's jump into the what is my steps and how i tackle the oswe module and lab.

 ## Pre OSWE